kriseattle/weather-checker/README.md

 > Hint: `nextDouble` and `hasNextDouble` will be helpful for this wave!

 ## Wave 3: Max and Min
-In this wave, please edit your WeatherFetcher so that it does not print out every temperature.
+In this wave, please edit your WeatherSummary so that it does not print out every temperature.
 Instead, it should calculate the maximum and mininmum of the temperatures provided from System.in.
 Have it print out like so:
 ```
 Max: 66.4
 Min: 77.1